OnyxWM/hypanel/README.md

    ![Server Auth Link](img/server-auth-link.png)

    - Open the link in a new browser tab and sign in with your Hytale account
-   - Once authorized, return to the console and run: `/auth persistence Encrypted save`
+   - Once authorized, return to the console and run: `/auth persistence Encrypted`
    - You should see confirmation that credential storage has been changed to Encrypted

    ![Auth Encrypted Persisted](img/auth-encrypted-persisted.png)